google/comprehensive-rust/src/borrowing/shared.md

 <details>

+This slide is a review of the material on references from day 1, expanding slightly to include function arguments and return values.

+# More to Explore

 Notes on stack returns:

 * Demonstrate that the return from `add` is cheap because the compiler can eliminate the copy operation.
 Change the above code to print stack addresses and run it on the [Playground] or look at the assembly in [Godbolt](https://rust.godbolt.org/).
 In the "DEBUG" optimization level, the addresses should change, while they stay the same when changing to the "RELEASE" setting:

   <!-- mdbook-xgettext: skip -->